Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Taxclass](../../Assets/Screenshots/DataHub/DataTypes/Taxclass.png "[Taxclass]")

-The data type *Taxclass* is used to indicate the tax class.
+The *Taxclass* data type is used to indicate the tax class.
 A drop-down list with all available tax classes is displayed in the product view.

-  > [Info] For detailed information about creating a tax class, see [Create a tax class](to_be_completed_#create-a-tax-class).
+  > [Info] For detailed information about creating a tax class, see [Create a tax class](../../Taxes/Integration/02_ManageTaxClasses.md#create-a-tax-class).

 The *Taxes* plugin owns this data type.